Geomitra grabhami

 Geomitra grabhami is a species of air-breathing land snail, terrestrial pulmonate gastropod mollusks in the family Geomitridae.

-Geomitra grabhami has been considered to be extinct, however live specimens were been found in 2012.
+Geomitra grabhami has been considered to be extinct, however live specimens were found in 2012.
+In 2021, conservationists from the Institute of Forests and Nature Conservation (IFCN) embarked on an expedition to locate extant populations of Geomitra grabhami and collect specimens for an ex-situ captive breeding program.

 Distribution

 This species is endemic to Deserta Grande Island, Madeira, Portugal.